-1. Input Fuzzy Inference: In this stage, the natural process answer is an input filter but transforming it in metric sense.

-2. Rule base: Dynamic range metrics respect to input filter use the logical binary connector known as IF.

-3. Inference Mechanism: The expert action respect to the rule base knowing as consequence, use logical binary connector THEN.

-4. Output Fuzzy Inference: Finally, it is the last filter stages, where the digital result, converting in natural answer process based in the knowledge base predefined.
+- 1. Input Fuzzy Inference: In this stage, the natural process answer is an input filter but transforming it in metric sense. - 2.
+Rule base: Dynamic range metrics respect to the input filter use the logical binary connector known as IF. - 3.
+Inference Mechanism: The expert action respect to the rule base knowing as consequence, using logical binary connector THEN. - 4.
+Output Fuzzy Inference: Finally, this is the last filter stage, which the digital result converted in natural answer process respect to the knowledge base, predefined.

-^{} The difference between estimator and identifier is that the first describes the parameter evolution and the second of them describes the state velocity [12].